jgm/pandoc-citeproc/README.md

     MEDLINE           .medline
     Copac             .copac
     JSON citeproc     .json
+    YAML citeproc     .yaml

+    Note that the YAML bibliography should be a YAML object with a field `references` containing a list of YAML references.
+This is the format created by the `biblio2yaml` tool.

 `references`:  A YAML list of references.
 Each reference is a YAML object.
 The format is essentially CSL JSON format.
 Here is an example: